Abdulkadir-Mirza/Abdulkadir-Mirza/README.md

 - 👋 Hi, I’m @Abdulkadir-Mirza
 - 👀 I’m interested in Technologies that help generations
-- 🌱 I’m currently learning Embedded Basics
+- 🌱 I’m currently learning and collaborating in C, C++ and python related development tasks
 - 💞️ I’m looking to collaborate on ...
+- I am curios about CyberSecurity
 - 📫 How to reach me ...

 <!---